Frequently Asked Questions

 - Sales commenced early 2016.

-- Addison Park and Wetlands is the central amenity within the neighbourhood and is expected to be completed by the end of 2017.
+- Addison Park and Wetlands is the central amenity within the neighbourhood and is was completed in late 2018.

 How do I purchase land?